opf/openproject/docs/faq/README.md

 ## Learn more about OpenProject

-### Is OpenProject free of charge?

-We offer three different versions of OpenProject.
-Please get an overview of the different OpenProject Editions [here](https://www.openproject.org/pricing/).
-The (on-premise) OpenProject Community edition is completely free.
-The Enterprise cloud and Enterprise on-premises edition offer premium features and support and thus we are charging for it.
-Nevertheless, we offer free 14 days trials for the Enterprise versions so that you can get to know their benefits.
-If you prefer to use the free OpenProject Community edition, you can follow these [installation instructions](https://www.openproject.org/download-and-installation/), please note that you need a Linux server to install the Community edition.
-It is always possible to upgrade from the Community to the Enterprise cloud and Enterprise on-premises edition – check out the premium features [here](https://www.openproject.org/enterprise-edition/#premium-features).

 ### What about data privacy, data security and GDPR conformity?

 Data protection and security are one of the main motivations for the development of this open source application.
 Thus, you have the possibility to move the OpenProject application including your data to your own infrastructure at any time.
 Unlike other cloud tools, you can also take a look at the software code and adapt it if necessary.